 Entitlement to registration under [that] provision requires, finally, that the person have had at least one child after September 1951 with a non-First Nations person.
 If that requirement is met, all her/his other children will also be entitled to registration, whatever their date of birth.
 In most cases, the children's entitlement will be to subsection 6(2) status.
-In contrast, any of the person's siblings who satisfy all other conditions of new paragraph (c.1) but whose children were all born before September 1951 will not be entitled to registration under the provision.24 two siblings born to the same parents (where the mother lost status due to marriage to a non-Indian man prior to their birth) could have different abilities to pass their entitlement to their descendants.
+In contrast, any of the person's siblings who satisfy all other conditions of new paragraph (c.1) but whose children were all born before September 1951 will not be entitled to registration under the provision.25 the birth or adoption date of a grandchild (or of a sibling of the grandchild) of a woman who lost entitlement to registration due to a marriage to a non-Indian man must occur after September 4, 1951 for the grandchild to be entitled to registration.
+This could mean that two siblings born to the same parents (where the mother lost status due to marriage to a non-Indian man prior to their birth) could have different abilities to pass their entitlement to their descendants.
 This cut-off has implications for cousins that share a grandmother who lost entitlement due to a marriage to a non-Indian man, to pass on entitlement to their descendants.
-Some of the cousins can pass on entitlement, while others cannot.25
+Some of the cousins can pass on entitlement, while others cannot.26

-A Crown-Indigenous Relations and Northern Affairs Canada fact sheet entitled Removal of the 1951 cut-off further explains,
+As a Crown-Indigenous Relations and Northern Affairs Canada Fact Sheet, Removal of the 1951 cut-off, further explains,